mibur1/psy111/book/week_X_EFA/1_EFA.md

 ### Fit and interpret the final model

 Before fitting the final model, one has to choose whether to use independent (orthogonal rotation) or correlated (oblique rotation) factors.
-In Psychology, most often is has to be assumed that the constructs we measure are somewhat correlated.
+In psychology, most often is has to be assumed that the constructs we measure are somewhat correlated.
 Therefore, oblique rotation is applied here.
 The `factor_analyzer` package offers multiple oblique rotation methods (promax, oblimin and quartimin).

 ```{code-cell}
 fa2 = FactorAnalyzer(n_factors=3, rotation='promax', method='ml')